 Why does DevOps recommend shift left testing principles?

 Speed and reliability are crucial in software development – we all have tight deadlines to meet.
 Traditionally testing is done at the tail end of a development lifecycle, which can make fixes more expensive and time-consuming, creating bottlenecks and delaying releases.
-Shift-Left testing challenges this by moving testing earlier – shifting it “left” on the project timeline – so teams can discover problems much earlier in the process when it’s cheaper and easier to resolve them.
+Shifting left challenges this by moving testing earlier – shifting it “left” on the project timeline – so teams can discover problems much earlier in the process when it’s cheaper and easier to resolve them.
 This methodology really works with the philosophy and goals of the DevOps methodology, where continuous integration and continuous delivery (CI/CD) pipelines demand rapid iterative releases without compromise on quality.

 Shift-Left testing cuts down on technical debt, avoids late-stage surprises and allows for quicker, more reliable releases.
 Shift-Left is a fundamental principle in DevOps, helping organisations deliver higher-quality software while minimising risk and rework.
 In this article we’re going to dive deep and look at the crucial role that Shift-Left testing has in improving feedback loops, cost-cutting, and accelerating delivery timelines.